About Me and How I Can Help You

 I’ve worked with national and multinational organisations, including the NHS, the Co-op Bank, ITV, Prostate Cancer UK, Brother, Shell, Kellogg’s and Lidl; with a wide variety of smaller companies; with universities, colleges and schools.
 And, of course, I’ve worked with myriad private individuals.

 Because I’m based in Manchester, most of my clients are in and around Manchester, Salford, Stockport and other parts of Greater Manchester, Lancashire and Cheshire – and sometimes over the border into Derbyshire around Buxton.
 Many are in Liverpool, Southport and other parts of Merseyside, and in Sheffield, Leeds and other Yorkshire towns and cities, but I also work in London relatively often and have worked with clients in other parts of the UK, including Nottingham, Newcastle-upon-Tyne, Belfast and Aberdeen.
-Wherever you are, if I can help you, please contact me and let’s find a way to make it happen.
+Wherever you are, if I can help you, please contact me and let’s make it happen.